bmurrtech/IT_research/sentinelone.md

 - Eliminate mundane tasks and noise
 - Eliminate clicks, tab switching, and consoles
 - Integrate multiple products and workflows

+#### What is Data Ingest?
+- Data ingestion is the _process of obtaining and importing data for immediate use or storage in a database_.
+To ingest something is to take something in or absorb something.
+- When buying XDR Ingestion, the customer starts pushing data into SentinelOne XDR Platform via one of several mechanisms - they can query their Data next to EDR.
+- Data Ingest Use Cases:
+  - __Integration with a Specific Vendor__ - When a user wants to integrate with a specific vendor in multiple ways and amongst other things wants to ingest Data so they can search it.
+  - __Multiple Vendors and Products__ - When a user wants to bring all of their Data from their various products and query/hunt/retain it all together, to benefit from SentinelOne workflows.
+  - __Data Lake/SIEM Cost__ - When a user can not afford long-term retention in their current Data Lake/SIEM platform.
+Also, many customers have to exclude certain data that they would like to collect/analyze/retain due to excessive cost.
+In addition, the performance of traditional SIEM platforms degrades as the volume of data increases.

+#### XDR Platform SKUs Details
+- __Data Retention__ The platform _comes with a 14 days retention_ for all create/ingest Data.
+- __Open XDR Data Ingest__ The platform _comes with the license to ingest_ and an initial amount of XDR Data.
+- __STAR - Storyline Active Response__ The platform _comes with STAR_ which allows customers to write Automated Policy, Detection and Response Actions. _This enables the SOC team to "teach" SentinelOne what to stop with extensible, automated XDR_.
+The platform comes with the ability to _create 100 Rules_.

+> All options above can be expandable at an additional cost.

 ### Singularity Control and Complete
 [Singularity Control Datasheet](https://www.sentinelone.com/platform/singularity-control/)